Notes to the consolidated financial statements

 Credit risk is concentrated on several charterers.
 The Group adopts the policy of dealing only with customers with appropriate credit history.
 Derivative counterparties and cash transactions are limited to high credit quality financial institutions.
 The Group has policies that limit the amount of credit exposure to any financial institution.

-The allowance made arose mainly from the provision of charter services to a customer which had met with significant financial difficulties during the financial year ended 31 December 2018.
-This allowance was subsequently written off in the financial year ended 2021 when the receivables were deemed irrecoverable by management.
+The allowance for impairment made arose mainly from the provision of charter services to a customer which had met with significant financial difficulties during the financial year ended 31 December 2018.
+This allow- ance was subsequently written off in the financial year ended 2021 when the receivables were deemed irrecoverable by management.

-The Group has determined that the ECL provision estimated based on an allowance matrix of 0.3% to 1% for trade receivables aged “Past due up to three months” and “Past due for more than six months”, respectively, as at 31 December 2021 and 31 December 2020 was found to be insignificant.
+The Group has determined that the ECL provision estimated based on an allowance matrix of 0.3% to 1% for trade receivables aged “Past due up to three months” and “Past due for more than six months”, respectively, as at 31 December 2022 and 31 December 2021 was found to be insignificant.
+Accordingly, no ECL allowance was recorded by the Group.

 The age analysis of trade receivables and contract assets is as follows: